Updated March 2020

 Deciding who gets the marital home can be difficult to agree on, especially if there are children involved or your name isn’t on the mortgage or rent payments.
 The matter of rights to property is equally as complicated if a couple isn’t married.
 If you’ve been in a relationship and lived with your partner for several years, contributing to bills and making payments, do you have any rights to the home when you split?
 This blog post delves into everything you need to know about your rights to property after separation.

 Rights to Property after Separation: When You’re Married and Getting a Divorce

 The benefit of getting married is that, in the event of a divorce or separation, you are entitled to a share of the property.
 Marriage entitles both parties to certain assets and many couples acquire several joint assets over the lifetime of a relationship.
 This includes the marital home, but also extends to joint bank accounts and pension contributions.
 This can become even more complicated in cases involving high net worth individuals.
 The crucial point regarding property is that both parties do not have to legally own it to have a legal right to the property after separation.
-If, for example, your spouse’s name is on the mortgage and you simply contribute to bills, you still possess rights in the eyes of the law.
+If, for example, your spouse’s name is on the mortgage and you simply contribute to bills, you still possess rights to your share.

 In this case, you can register your matrimonial home rights with the Land Registry.
-This protects your financial interest in the home, meaning the home cannot be sold, transferred or have a mortgage taken out on it without your knowledge.
+This protects your financial interest in the home, meaning the home cannot be sold or transferred or have a mortgage taken out on it without your knowledge.